annebrown/content-data/content/frameworks/index.md

 ## Description

-Libs and rule sets providing a structured coding foundation
+Libs and rule sets providing a structured development foundation